 I struggled in my 100 and 200 level English courses.
 I had to play catch up to all the other art students.
 I didn’t know about annotated bibliographies, how to take quotes from a book, that an essay did not have to have just three body paragraphs.
 Despite what my science friends were telling me, I found out the hard way that the arts were challenging.

-The BA was necessary if I wanted to pursue an English MA in graduate school (though, the honours would have been helpful too- oh well, live and learn!).
+The BA was necessary if I wanted to pursue an English MA in graduate school.
 It also was hardly any more credits than doing a double major.
 Furthermore, I already planned to do a five year degree so it perfectly fit with my goals.
 To have a BA meant that I could comfortably move on from my past goals of becoming a scientist.

 Why a BSc?

 To be a scientist felt rebellious.
 In a commercial audition, the casting director asked each of the children what they wanted to be when they grew up.
 Everyone answered “actor”, except me, who felt exceptionally quirky with my response of “an astrophysicist who finds new planets.”
 Needless to say, I did not receive a call back.
 Back then, I thought that to be a scientist meant that you had power.
 People would respect you because of your big fancy degree and value your role in society the most.
-In the mind of my former young Latina self, it felt like I found a cheat code to escape my type casting of “the bad kid”.
+In the mind of my younger self, who constantly was sent to auditions as ‘the bully’ or ‘bad girl’, it felt like I found a cheat code to escape my type casting of the bad kid.